ForgeGit/class_cope/README.md

 It is easy to assume the majority of top rankings are doing everything in their hand to maximize their DPS, but some min-maxing strategies tend to be more common than others, and not all of them will be as impactful.

-Another issue when looking for what the top rankings are doing "different" by *glancing* over logs is that we might overlook critical raid-wide factors that contributed to that ranking being possible.
+Another issue when looking for what the top rankings are doing "different" by *glancing* over their logs is that we might fail to notice critical raid-wide factors that contributed to that ranking being possible.

 For example, class-stacking sometimes is needed to meet specific DPS thresholds to skip entire mechanics or boss phases.
 You could die (in-game) before the end of the fight and still rank decently well.

 <img src="_img/rogue_stack_twins.png" /><br />
 *Figure 3: Example of a "normal" raid comp for Twins Valk'yr: https://classic.warcraftlogs.com/reports/yn72Dgwq3fc41d9B#fight=30&type=damage-done<br/>Shared by Simonize in his discord*

-Back in World of Warcraft: Classic - The Burning Crusade (TBC), when you could stack lust one after another, you would see some top rankings stacking externals.
+Back in World of Warcraft: Classic - The Burning Crusade (TBC), when we were able to receive multiple Lusts per fight and [before the PI External Cap was implemented](https://articles.classic.warcraftlogs.com/news/classic-blog-externals-cap-and-more), you could see some top rankings stacking as many external buffs as possible

-While not necessarily the "majority", in some cases this was done to "compensate"" for lack of skill or better raiders. <sub>~~Or you could say that maybe a lot of logs are massively AI generated and we don't know~~</sub>
+While they were not the majority, in some cases you would see them grossly misplaying their class, and what would have meant losing any chance at achieving a high ranking by an average player, those stacking buffs easily "compensated".

 <img src="_img/externals_TBC.png" /><br />
 *Figure 4: You may not like it, but this is what peak TBC parsing looks like*